Asymptotically Efficient Distributed Estimation With Exponential Family Statistics: Abstract

 \section{Abstract}

 The paper studies the problem of distributed parameter estimation in multi-agent networks with exponential family observation statistics.
-A certainty-equivalence type distributed consensus + innovations estimator is proposed, which, under global observability of the networked sensing model and mean connectivity of the inter-agent communication network, is shown to yield consistent parameter estimates at each network agent.
+A certainty-equivalence type distributed estimator of the \emph{consensus} + \emph{innovations} form is proposed in which, at each each observation sampling epoch agents update their local parameter estimates by appropriately combining the data received from their neighbors and the locally sensed new information (innovation).
+Under global observability of the networked sensing model, i.e., the ability to distinguish between different instances of the parameter value based on the joint observation statistics, and mean connectivity of the inter-agent communication network, the proposed estimator is shown to yield consistent parameter estimates at each network agent.
 Further, it is shown that the distributed estimator is asymptotically efficient, in that, the asymptotic covariances of the agent estimates coincide with that of the optimal centralized estimator, i.e., the inverse of the centralized Fisher information rate.
 From a technical viewpoint, the proposed distributed estimator leads to non-Markovian mixed time-scale stochastic recursions and the analytical methods developed in the paper contribute to the general theory of distributed stochastic approximation.